ABOUT

 Faltering financially, it was idled in the 1980s, fell into ruin, and abandoned, and the remainder dismantled recently.
 The subject of a 2019 documentary on KPTS-TV.

-• Barnacle Bill's / Fantasea (north of the city near Woodlawn at K-96) water theme park: huge pools, includng wave pool, giant water slides, etc. (See: "Fantasies of FantaSea: Many remember Wichita’s long-gone water park", 2017-05-09 - Wichita Eagle)
+• Barnacle Bill's / Fantasea (north of the city near Woodlawn at K-96) water park: huge pools, includng wave pool, giant water slides, etc. (See: "Fantasies of FantaSea: Many remember Wichita’s long-gone water park", 2017-05-09 - Wichita Eagle)

 OLD TOWN: